 Extreme weather warning: There’s a snow storm coming and it promises drama, comedy and touches of tragedy on an epic scale.
 Yes, Slava’s Snowshow is back with the 20th anniversary production of the internationally acclaimed theatrical extravaganza.

 First things first.
 If you, or your child, suffer from coulrophobia (a fear of those funny fellas with painted white faces, oversized red cherry noses and impossibly large comedy shoes), then Slava’s Snowshow is definitely not for you.
+If, however, you enjoy the tragi-comedy of mute characters who can only implore or gesture in exaggerated melodrama, with touches of slapstick and bathos in equal measure, then the spectacle of this piece has much to offer.

 At the heart of the drama is Russian artist (and Artistic Director of St Petersburg Circus) Slava Polunin.
 Dubbed “the best clown in the world”, Polunin plays protagonist Asisyai, a clown clad in yellow boiler suit and red fluffy slippers.
 As a passionate proponent of theatrical mime, his performance delivers a nod to classic artistry greats, such as Marcel Marceau, Buster Keaton and Charlie Chaplin, as well as subtle literary echoes of Samuel Beckett’s Theatre of the Absurd (our first glimpse of Slava sees him toying playfully with a noose before becoming engrossed in a comic tug-of-war with another clown contemplating the same fate).
 A cast of other characters wear matching long green coats, big noses, impossibly big shoes, and deerstalker-style hats with comically elongated ears that make them look like frisky cartoon Bassett Hounds.